ASICS GLIDERIDE MAX Running Shoe Review

 Our Verdict

-The ASICS GLIDERIDE MAX is inadequate for marathon racing.
-It isn't ideal for faster efforts, with limited energy return and a heavier weight that can get cumbersome over the full distance of a marathon.
+While the ASICS GLIDERIDE MAX isn't made for marathon racing, it's not a bad option either.
+It isn't ideal for faster efforts, as the limited energy return and heavier weight can get cumbersome over the full marathon distance.
 However, its cushioned midsole and structural elements, like an EVA plate and pronounced rocker, make it a bit more dynamic than other shoes in its category.

 Pros